Leadership Assessment Tools: Essential Primer

-Table of Contents
+Contents

 What should Leadership Assessments measure?

 Before test-driving cars, walking through open houses, or touring campuses, most people make a list of criteria to narrow down their options.
 These lists usually include MUST HAVES, MUST NOT HAVES, and NICE TO HAVES.
-Similarly, before you decide what type of leadership assessments to use, you should have a list of criteria you want to measure.
+Similarly, before you decide what type of leadership assessment tools to use, you should have a list of criteria you want to measure.
 In this section, you’ll learn about the 5 criteria that predict leadership potential and effectiveness.

 Don’t shop around for